hashicorp/terraform-provider-aws/website/docs/r/acmpca_certificate_authority.html.markdown

 * `certificate_authority_configuration` - (Required) Nested argument containing algorithms and certificate subject information.
 Defined below.
 * `enabled` - (Optional) Whether the certificate authority is enabled or disabled.
 Defaults to `true`.
 * `revocation_configuration` - (Optional) Nested argument containing revocation configuration.
 Defined below.
-* `tags` - (Optional) Specifies a key-value map of user-defined tags that are attached to the certificate authority.
+* `tags` - (Optional) Key-value map of user-defined tags that are attached to the certificate authority.
 If configured with a provider [`default_tags` configuration block](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
 * `type` - (Optional) The type of the certificate authority.
 Defaults to `SUBORDINATE`.
 Valid values: `ROOT` and `SUBORDINATE`.
 * `permanent_deletion_time_in_days` - (Optional) The number of days to make a CA restorable after it has been deleted, must be between 7 to 30 days, with default to 30 days.